mathewbwilliamson/mn-punch-card-ui/src/docs/to-do.md

 - 1.085 to calculation.
 Does it update the DB on refresh??

-- Create a button on the bottom of the footer
+- DONE Create a button on the bottom of the footer
-- Button will show all the orders in a new table (find a table component?
+- DONE Button will show all the orders in a new table (find a table component?
 Ant Design?)
 - Add a "Ordered?" button that operates as a checkbox

 # Improvements and Tasks